Gauge theory webs and surfaces: Abstract

 \section{Abstract}

-We analyze the perturbative cusp for massless gauge theories in coordinate space, and express it as the exponential of a two-dimensional integral.
-The exponent has a geometric interpretation, which links the renormalization scale with invariant distances.
+We analyze the perturbative cusp and closed polygons of Wilson lines for massless gauge theories in coordinate space, and express them as exponentials of two-dimensional integrals.
+These integrals have geometric interpretations, which link renormalization scales with invariant distances.